amvjakob/differential-gene-expression/ML_results.md

 The second study contains two datasets: one was used to train the model, and one to validate the model.
 Unfortunately, different platforms were used to acquire the gene expression profiles, leading to a different nomenclature of the gene names.
 As such, the second part of the second dataset could not be used in any analysis.

+## Procedure
+The expression data was pre-processed in R to center and normalize it.
+The samples were used as examples in the model.
+The expression value of every gene was considered to be a feature of every example fed to the model.

 ## Logistic Regression (scikit-learn LogisticRegression)

 ### Implementation details